Upcoming conferences

 Keynote Speakers

-We are excited to present the following internationally-respected scholars as our keynote speakers sponsored by the Japan Foundation.
-Further details coming soon.
+as our keynote speakers sponsored by the Japan Foundation.

 “Foundations of Japanese Management and Leadership”

-“Moments of Transposition in Japan's Past & Present: Flying Fish, Avatars and Space Shuttles”
+“Moments of Transposition in Japan's Past & Present: Flying Fish, Avatars and Space Shuttles” Prof. Eiko Ikegami, The New School for Social Research, New York

 “The Vision of an Indigenous Scholar on the Enduring Spirit of Ainu Women: Symbols of Power in Society, Heritage, and the Museum”

-“On Memory and Morphology: A Field Guide to Tokyo’s Arboreal Archive of Wartime Destruction”
+“On Memory and Morphology: A Field Guide to Tokyo’s Arboreal Archive of Wartime Destruction” Prof. David Fedman, University of California Irvine

-Prof. Darren J. Aoki, School of Society and Culture at University of Plymouth, United Kingdom:
+Prof. Darren J. Aoki, University of Plymouth

 Travelling Here